-‘Beautiful Boy’ reveals the reality of substance misuse
+‘Beautiful Boy’ sheds light on the effects of substance abuse

 “Beautiful Boy” conveys the heartbreaking struggles of both a young man who tries to survive his addiction, relapsing over and over for many years, and the battle a father has to face to save his son.